HelloZeroNet/Documentation/docs/zh/site_development/zeroframe_api_reference.md

 Return of current followed feeds

-**Return**: The currently followed feeds in the same format as in the feedFollow commands
+**返回值** The currently followed feeds in the same format as in the feedFollow commands

 ---